yashSrijan/nexmo-developer/_documentation/voice/voice-api/guides/call-flow.md

 The conversation action always acts in a syncronous manner where the call is merged into the named conversation (or conferance) The action only ends when the call is ended, therefore no actions in an NCCO after a conversation will be executed.

 ### Connect
 A connect action will progress to the next action in the NCCO when the call is answered.
+If you have mulitple connect actions in an NCCO it will call each one in turn and when answered create a conferance between the legs.

 ### Talk